coltonsaywhatt/coltonsaywhatt/README.md

 I am a software engineer and graphic designer that has skills in both the back-end of web applications and the front-end.
 As an artist, I have a passion to think outside the box in a creative manner to solve complex problems.
 I thrive in a team environment and strive to add my vision to every project and make the visions of others into a reality.

 🌍  I'm based in Lakeland.
-Florida
+Florida <br>
 ✉️  You can contact me at [coltonsaywhatt@gmail.com](mailto:coltonsaywhatt@gmail.com)

 <a href="https://www.github.com/coltonsaywhatt" target="_blank" rel="noreferrer"><img